10 Things to Do in Montreal in May

 Discover the best pastas and win a trip to the Pasta Fest

-If you're in Montreal, you should know that pasta takes on a whole new meaning in May, as you can become a real pasta taster for a fortnight at the Pasta Fest.
+If you're in Montreal, you should know that pasta takes on a whole new meaning in May.
+For a fortnight, you can become a real pasta taster at the Pasta Fest.
 Many artisan chefs come to offer unparalleled bites and you'll find a variety of fresh flavours prepared with local ingredients.

 Details of interest: Admission is free and restaurant stalls offer pasta dishes ranging from €12 to €27, depending on what you want to try.